ros2/ros2_documentation/source/Troubleshooting/Installation-Troubleshooting.rst

 Assuming a file with a similar name exists (same prefix like ``_rclpy.`` and same suffix like ``.so`` but a different Python version / architecture) you are using a different Python interpreter than which was used to build the C extension.
 Be sure to use the same Python interpreter as the one used to build the binary.

+For example, such a mismatch can crop up after an update of the OS.
+Then, rebuilding the workspace may fix the issue.

 .. _linux-troubleshooting:

 Linux